November 11, 2025

 The companies that get this right make two quiet moves before they buy the next platform:

-1) They decide what “good” means.
+1) They decide what "good" means.
 Not in slogans, but in plain English: What does a good week look like?
-What does “ready” mean before work moves to the next stage?
-What does “done” mean for finance to invoice?
-What turnaround time, error rate, or fulfilment accuracy is acceptable for your customers and your margins?
+What does "ready" mean before work moves to the next stage?
+What does "done" mean for finance to invoice?

 2) They choose owners.
-Not IT owners - business owners.
+Not IT owners — business owners.
 Every process and system has a named person responsible for its outcomes.
-Ownership is the difference between a tool that drifts and a tool that compounds
+Ownership is the difference between a tool that drifts and a tool that compounds.

 When those two conditions are true, technology does its magic: fewer manual touches, no duplicate entry, graceful handovers, audit trails by default, and fewer late-night rescues.